Chemical freeze-out curve in heavy-ion collisions and the QCD critical point: Chemical freeze-out line and QCD critical point

-Here we pursue the former approach and calculate the hypothetical chemical F-O curve under $\mu_S = \mu_Q = 0$ conditions.
+Here, we pursue the latter approach and calculate the hypothetical chemical F-O curve under $\mu_S = \mu_Q = 0$ conditions.
 We do this by calculating the same constant energy per particle line $\varepsilon(T,\mu_B,\mu_Q=0,\mu_S=0)/n(T,\mu_B,\mu_Q=0,\mu_S=0) = 0.951$~GeV in the Id-HRG model.
 The result is shown by the red line in Fig.~\ref{fig:frzCP}.
 One can see that the red line lies systematically below the black curve at finite $\mu_B$.
 Although this downward shift is not dramatic, it is significant for comparisons of CP estimates with the F-O curve.

-One can see that fRG and BHE estimates now lie slightly above the $\mu_S = \mu_Q = 0$ F-O curve.
-The LQCD-YLE estimate from Basar is slightly below the red line, but with large error bars reported in Ref.~\cite{Basar:2023nkp}, it is consistent with the lower bound from chemical F-O. The LQCD-YLE estimate from the Parma-Bielefeld group, based on $N_{\tau} = 6$ lattices, is significantly below the F-O curve and appears to be excluded by the F-O lower bound.
-This may indicate significant cut-off effects discussed in Ref.~\cite{Clarke:2024ugt}, or reflect large systematic uncertainties in the determination of YLE singularities and the extrapolation from high temperatures down to the CP.
+In addition, we also consider the case $\mu_S = \mu_B / 3$ and $\mu_Q = 0$, which corresponds to vanishing strange quark chemical potential, $\mu_s = 0$, and describes strangeness neutral isospin-symmetric matter in the free QGP limit.
+The resulting chemical freeze-out line, shown by the blue dotted line in Fig.~\ref{fig:frzCP}, is very close to the heavy-ion line obtained under $n_S = 0$, $n_Q/n_B = 0.4$ conditions.
+Setting $\mu_S = \mu_B / 3$ is sometimes used to approximate the strangeness-neutral equation of state in heavy-ion collisions~(see e.g. \cite{Gunkel:2021oya}), and our HRG model calculation presented here indicates that such an approximation is reasonably accurate.